sir27/sir27.github.io/students.md

 #### Prospective PhD student

 I am looking for PhD students to start in Fall 2025.
 Please send me an email with your CV/resume, an unofficial academic transcript, and an explanation of your interest in research (see the "Advice for getting in touch" section below).
-If there's a potential advising match, I will recommend you apply to the PhD program.
+The more detail you can give about how your experience and/or research interests align with my work, the better -- but you certainly don't need to write a novel.
+If there's a potential advising match, I will recommend that you apply to the PhD program.

 To apply, you will need to [submit an application to the university](https://www.uml.edu/sciences/computer-science/programs/doctorate.aspx) and mention my name in your application.
 In your statement, discuss your specific research interests (remember: it’s a starting point, not a promise!) and describe why you want to pursue a PhD.
 Feel free to reach out to me at any point during your application process.